-DRYER VENT

-The visible portions of the dryer vent are properly installed and in serviceable condition.
+DRYER VENT The visible portions of the dryer vent are properly installed and in serviceable condition.

 Dryer ducts should be cleaned annually as part of routine home maintenance.
-A dryer duct that is clogged with lint is a fire hazard.
+A dryer

 PLUMBING SYSTEM

 A plumbing system consists of the water heater, domestic water supply lines, drain, waste and vent lines and gas lines.
 Inspection of the plumbing system is limited to the water heater, visible faucets, fixtures, valves, drains, traps, exposed pipes and fittings.
 These items are examined for proper function, excessive or unusual wear, leakage, and general state of repair.
 Valves are not tested except where specifically noted.
 The hidden nature of piping prevents inspection of every pipe and joint.
 A sewer lateral test, necessary to determine the condition of the underground sewer lines, is beyond the scope of this inspection.
 If desired, a qualified individual could be retained for such a test.
 Our review of the plumbing system does not include landscape irrigation systems, off site community water supply systems or private (septic) waste disposal systems.
 Review of these systems should be performed by qualified and licensed specialists prior to the close of escrow.